-How Making Fun of Cultural Stereotypes Keep People From Bonding With Their Communities
+How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

 While growing up in Mumbai, Singh herself was mocked for hailing from Varanasi in Uttar Pradesh.
 Several times, she found herself at the receiving end of comments like “Aap toh ‘Bhaiya’ ho (You’re such a ‘Bhaiya‘).”
 ‘Bhaiya’ translates to “brother,” but in the context of mocking people from U.P., it is considered a slur.
 As a child, she began dissociating from her roots because of being shamed.
 However, the privilege of a degree in psychology enabled her to undo some of the damage.

 Not everyone is as fortunate.
 “Being stereotyped still affects me,” says 24-year-old Naveen.
-As a Tamil boy, growing up in Pune, he, too, had to deal with unkind remarks from his peers, whose knowledge of South India was based on caricaturish portrayals in movies like Chennai Express.
-Naveen’s experience made him close up to people as he grew up.
+As a Tamil boy growing up in Pune, he, too, had to deal with unkind remarks from his peers, whose knowledge of South India was based on caricaturish portrayals in movies like Chennai Express.
+Naveen’s experience made him close up to people as he grew.
 “This attitude still affects my professional life and personal life.
-At times, I am too afraid to pitch my ideas at work out loud or to even ask someone out on a date in a casual environment,” he explains.
+At times, I am too afraid to pitch my ideas at work out loud, or to even ask someone out on a date in more casual environments,” he explains.

 Related on The Swaddle: